kalfie88/scalableWeb/README.md

 3. com.waes.scalableWeb.controller -> Application controllers

-4. com.waes.scalableWeb.dto -> DTO class to map the table on the H2 schema
+4. com.waes.scalableWeb.dto -> DTO class to separate the service layer of the persistance layer.

 5. com.waes.scalableWeb.entities -> Objects to map the entities needed in the application